skhan-tech/skhan-tech.github.io/_posts/2020-02-16-Lending-Club-Loan-Analysis.md

 Interest rates seems to have a huge impact on whether a loan will default or not.
 Lending Club interest rates can range from 5% for A-graded borrowers all the way up to a whopping 30% for an F-Graded borrow.
 (I did a quick query to look at average default rates by interest rate buckets and here were the results:

-The one thing that I'm learning about creating models is that it's never easy but the second, more important learning, is that domain knowledge and knowing your data is key.
+My big learning from this exercise is that creating models is never easy but more importantly I learned that domain knowledge and knowing your data is key.
 If I had not pivoted to looking at the non-investment grade loans I don't think I would have been able to find any alpha in this data.

 As a follow up for future work here, I will be looking to apply some ensembling techniques (essentially stringing models together to get better predictive power) as well as potentially looking at a much larger sample of the Lending Club data to see if we can find some predictive lift in the investment-grade pool of loans.